-(a) Total value of remuneration awards for senior managers and material risk-takers for the 2013 financial year
+(a) Total value of remuneration awards for senior managers and material risk-takers for the 2014 financial year

-Senior Managers (1) Material Risk Takers (2)
+Senior Managers (1) Material Risk Takers (1) \$'000

-Name \$'000 \$'000
+\$'000

 Fixed Remuneration

-Cash-based (non-deferred) (2) 19,373 7,449
+Cash-based (non-deferred) (2) 30,813 9,917

-Other (non-deferred) (3) 3,324 581
+Other (non-deferred) (3) 3,935 1,234

 Variable Remuneration

-Cash-based (non-deferred) (4) 8,531 7,828
+Cash-based (non-deferred) (4) 18,730 9,245

-Cash-based (deferred) (5) 8,624 300
+Cash-based (deferred) (5) 9,778 657

-Shares and share-linked instruments (deferred) (6) 13,132 3,174
+Shares and share-linked instruments (deferred) (6) 18,229 3,655

 Other - -

-- (1) All senior managers and material risk takers received a variable remuneration award during the 2013 financial year (total of 40 individuals).
-No guaranteed bonuses and termination payments were made during the financial year for both Senior Managers and Material Risk Takers.
-Only one sign-on award was made to an executive who joined the Group during the 2013 financial year.
-Total 2013 expense of this award is \$32,018. - (2) This includes base remuneration and all superannuation contributions. - (3) This includes annual leave and long service leave accruals, any salary sacrificed benefits, car parking costs (including associated benefits tax) and interest accrued in relation to deferred cash awards which vested during 2013. - (4) This value represents the cash portion of the STI awards made in relation to performance over the 2013 financial year.
-For the CEO and Group Executives this represents 50% of their total 2013 STI award.
-For most other senior executives, this includes two thirds of their total STI award. - (5) For all cash deferred awards this includes the total value deferred. - (6) For all deferred equity awards, this includes the 2013 accounting expense of previous STI/LTI awards granted during 2010, 2011 and 2012 financial years and amounts relating to equity sign-on and other special equity-based arrangements.
+(1) Most senior managers and material risk takers received a variable remuneration award during the 2014 financial year (total of 63 individuals).
+No guaranteed bonuses were made during the financial year for both Senior Managers and Material Risk Takers.
+Two sign-on awards were made to Senior Managers and Material Risk Takers who joined the Group during the 2014 financial year.
+Total 2014 expense of this award is \$688,694; the total expense in 2013 was \$32,018.
+Four Senior Managers and Material Risk Takers who guaranteed bonuses were made to the Group during the 2014 financial year.
+All exits were resignations and accordingly termination payments were as per contractual arrangements, resulting in \$0 termination payments in both 2014 and 2013 financial years.

+(2) This includes base remuneration and all superannuation contributions.
+In the 2013 financial year Senior Managers received \$19.37 million and Material Risk Takers received \$7.45 million in Cash-based (non-deferred) Fixed Remuneration.

+(3) This includes annual leave and long service leave accruals, car parking costs (including associated benefits tax) and interest accrued in relation to deferred cash awards which vested during 2014.
+For Senior Managers, this item also includes payment in lieu of notice as per contractual arrangements for one employee.
+In the 2013 financial year Senior Managers received \$3.32 millon and Material Risk Takers received \$0.58 million in Other (non-deferred) Fixed Remuneration.

+(4) This value represents the cash portion of the STI awards made in relation to performance over the 2014 financial year.
+For the CEO and Group Executives this represents 50% of their total 2014 STI award.
+For most other senior executives, this includes two thirds of their total STI award.
+In the 2013 financial year Senior Managers received \$8.53 million and Material Risk Takers received \$7.83 million in Cash-based (non-deferred) Variable Remuneration.

+(5) For all cash deferred awards this includes the total value deferred.
+In the 2013 financial year Senior Managers received \$8.62 million and Material Risk Takers received \$0.3 million in Cash-based (deferred) Variable Remuneration.

+(6) For all deferred equity awards, this includes the 2014 accounting expense of previous deferred STI/LTI awards granted during 2011, 2012 and 2013 financial years and amounts relating to equity sign-on and other special equity-based arrangements.
+In the 2013 financial year Senior Managers received \$13.13 million and Material Risk Takers received \$3.17 million in Shares and share-linked instruments (deferred) Variable Remuneration.